Capitol riot: Dems seek documents, communications amid probes

 The requests are going to several executive branch agencies, including the Department of Justice, FBI, Department of Homeland Security and the White House.
 They are also being sent to Washington, D.C., Mayor Muriel Bowser and the Metropolitan Police Department, as well as legislative entities like the Architect of the Capitol and the sergeants at arms for the House and the Senate.

-The nine Democratic committee chairs are seeking information from these agencies, including communications with the White Hosue, threat assessments, communications with participants in the attack and offers for security assistance.
+The nine Democratic committee chairs are seeking information from these agencies, including communications with the White House, threat assessments, communications with participants in the attack and offers for security assistance.

 CAPITOL POLICE OFFICERS INVOLVED IN THE JAN.
 6 RIOT NOW SHARING THEIR STORIES ON USCP SOCIAL MEDIA PLATFORMS